-Once cleared, volunteers are welcome on the campus and they are highly involved in the school, especially when assisting teachers and staff with planned school projects and scheduled classroom activities.
+Once cleared, volunteers are welcome on the campus and they are highly involved in the school, especially when assisting teachers and staff with planned school projects and classroom activities.

 Q: What are St. Francis’ facilities like?

 A: St. Francis has a beautiful campus that is warm and welcoming.
-From outdoor play and recreation space to well appointed academic space, our facilities enhance the education and the joyful environment for which we are know.
+From outdoor play and recreation space to well appointed academic space, our facilities enhance the education and the joyful environment for which we are known.